Hueok/chzzk-adblock/README.md

-# SUPER LIGHT adblocker for chzzk
+# SUPER LIGHT adblock for chzzk

 - This add-on only contain feature blocking ad for chzzk